mongoosastic/mongoosastic/readme.md

 The way this can be mapped in elastic search is by creating a mapping for the index the model belongs to.
 Currently to the best of my knowledge mappings are create once when creating an index and can only be modified by destroying the index.
+The optionnal first parameter is the settings option for the index (for defining analysers for example or whatever is [there](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/indices-update-settings.html).

 As such, creating the mapping is a one time operation and can be done as follows (using the BookSchema as an example):